Thomsch/tellina_user_experiment/experiment_design_doc.md

 The following configurations will be implemented:
 ##### `preexec`:
-- Ran right after the user enters a command and right before the command is executed
+- Run right after the user enters a command and right before the command is executed
 - Write the command to `.command`.

 ##### `precmd`:
-- Ran right after the user command is executed and right before the prompt is displayed.
+- Run right after the user command is executed and right before the prompt is displayed.
-- Only one of the following cases can happen every time a command has finished
-  executing:
+- Check the command that the user just entered.
+Is the task done?
-  1. Check if user has ran out of time:
+  1. Check if user has run out of time:
      - The check will happen after the command is executed.
      - If the user ran out of time, set the task `status` to `timeout`, write to the server log with `time_elapsed` truncated to the time limit, and move